Hey guys!

 I never even suspected I was anything but straight until I came upon forums like BeLonGTo on the net.
 I didn't set out to search the Internet for a LGBT forum or support group.
 I just came upon it and it intrigued me.
 This was my chance to meet new people and get to the bottom of what being gay is!
 However, I knew something wasn't so heterosexual about me when I was getting aroused over the male body.
 I still denied that anything was up but deep down I knew.
 I tried to blame it on just being a phase but after months of it not going away, I knew that these were my true feelings.

-curious and then to bisexual.
+In a matter of months, I worked myself from straight to bicurious and then to bisexual.
 And I knew that I had to just be true to myself and live my life and not one in which I pretended to be something I wasn't.
 Even if people wouldn't necessarily favor my sexual preference if they ever came to find out, I would still be true to myself and when figuring out your identity, that is one of the most important things to keep in mind.

 The first person I came out to was somebody I had met on the LGBT forums that I had since been posting on for almost a year off and on(I know, but I live on the net :P).
 He was alright with it but why wouldn't he be if he was bisexual as well?
 Since then I have come out to almost all of my online friends as well as a few friends in real life.
 For some reason I feel better telling people who are not my best friends because I guess there is not that possibility for a wrecked friendship because they could possibly be disappointed in me.
 Believe it or not, I would rather have some 'rumor' reach their ears about my sexuality rather than me have to tell them myself.